yakir-levi/prometheus-elector/README.md

 Follow the steps below in order to integrate Prometheus Elector into your Prometheus deployment using the [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) Helm chart.
 The examples provided are based on chart version 51.2.0.

+Refer to the [example/k8s](example/k8s)  folder to find the Kubernetes manifest example and the Prometheus Helm values file, which includes all the configurations needed to integrate Prometheus Elector or follow the steps below.

 Step 1: Create a Kubernetes Secret for Remote Write Configuration Begin by creating a Kubernetes Secret that will hold the remote write configuration for the leader.

-Refer to the [example/k8s](example/k8s)  folder to find the Kubernetes manifest example and the Prometheus Helm values file, which includes all the configurations needed to integrate Prometheus Elector.

 ```yaml
 ---